Curnane History, Family Crest & Coats of Arms

 The surname Curnane was first found in County Cavan, where they held a family seat from ancient times.

-Important Dates for the Curnane family
+Early History of the Curnane family

 This web page shows only a small excerpt of our Curnane research.
 Another 53 words (4 lines of text) are included under the topic Early Curnane History in all our PDF Extended History products and printed products wherever possible.